iriusrisk/IriusRisk-Central/Integrations/PowerBI_Dashboard_v1/README.md

 ## Overview

 The user has access to a series of dashboards outlining countermeasure and threat data for a project.
-Additionally, this project provides the source data to build custom dashboards and visualizations as you require (trehat & countermeasure data).
+Additionally, this project provides the source data to build custom dashboards and visualizations as you require (threat & countermeasure data).

 ## Table of Contents